Please contact us if you have questions or comments or want encouragement.

 Third – “And he brought him to Jesus…” (v.
 42).

-This should be the result of our witnessing: That we bring others to know the Lord Jesus Christ.
+This should result from witnessing: We bring others to know the Lord Jesus Christ.
 This is what we call “soul-winning.”
 It means that we give ourselves to be used to witness so that someone else accepts the Lord Jesus Christ.

 1. The Bible commands us to be witnesses.